isomerpages/ogp/_about-us/design/jingyi.md

   * Provided mentorship to a design intern by onboarding them to the OGP design team and Care360, as well as guiding their everyday work and planning for their learning and growth

   * Built flows and screens for Highway, and worked with engineering to rapidly develop a prototype, leading to interest from 6 government agencies
-quote: In family life, love is the oil that eases friction, the cement that binds closer together, and the music that brings harmony.
+quote: When trouble comes, it’s your family that supports you.
 linkedinId: ""

 ---